-As of 2016, we have supported more than 200 local students as they earned their college degrees, and we actively work with more than 150 current college students.
+As of 2021, we have supported more than 297 local students as they earned their college degrees, and we actively work with 80 high school students and more than 150 college students.

-Our Scholars graduate from high school at a 98% rate versus a local average of 65% for the schools we serve.
-Seventy-one percent of our Scholars earn a college degree.
+Our Scholars graduate from high school at a 99% rate versus a local average of 65% for the schools we serve.
+Seventy percent of our Scholars earn a college degree.
 This compares to 39.7% degree attainment for the same demographic nationally.

 - Background Check